henryyzh1/PPA-MUSA-5080-Fall-2025/labs/lab_4/Assignment4_Instructions.md

 ## Assignment Overview

-In this lab, you will apply the spatial predictive modeling techniques demonstrated in the class exercise to a 311 service request type of your choice.
+In this lab, you will apply the spatial predictive modeling techniques demonstrated in the class exercise using a different 311 service request type of your choice as the predictor variable.
 You will build a complete spatial predictive model, document your process, and interpret your results.

 ### Timeline & Deliverables